 In recent years we have seen many anniversaries celebrated with special displays at Duxford including Plaxtons centenary in 2007, BUSES 60 years in 2009 and Maidstone & District's centenary in 2011.
 There have been special displays of Neoplan vehicles, the 2011 Enviromania display, and so it goes on - and hopefully will continue to do so.
 The event also topped 500 buses actually on display in 2008.
-International entries have come from France, Belgium and Eire in addition to those mentioned already.
+International entries have come from France, Switzerland, Belgium and Eire in addition to those mentioned already.

-In 2012, the 40th display at Duxford, we celebrated the Queen's Diamond Jubilee, the centenary of AEC, the London Olympics, and officially host celebrations of 40 years of the Leyland National and fifty of the Bedford VAL.
+In 2012, the 40th display at Duxford, we celebrated the Queen's Diamond Jubilee, the centenary of AEC, the London Olympics, and officially hosted celebrations of 40 years of the Leyland National and fifty of the Bedford VAL.